Exploration

 Rock Types: Permian to Triassic metasediments and volcanics of the Cache Creek Complex.
 Ultramafics bodies occur throughout the area.

-• Recorded production from Dease Creek up to 1945 was 126 000 oz Au.
+Historic Assay Results: Recorded production from Dease Creek up to 1945 was 126 000 oz Au.
 Active placer operation at mouth of Dease Creek in summer 2022.
 A highly anomalous stream sediment sample collected was over the 99.8th percentile for gold regionally.
 The upper catchment is underlain by a mag high that may indicate ultramafic rocks.
+Sampling by SRR has confirmed and extended this anomaly as well as locating serpentinite and listwanite float in the area.
+Regional mag indicates a crustal level fault upstream and up ice of the stream sediment anomalies.
 Occurrence of placer gold in an area of metasediments and ultramafics, along with a favourable structural regime suggests an orogenic gold target.
+The Dease Creek Property is within the same structural environment within the Cache Creek Terrane as the Atlin camp to the northwest.